xinshuzou/xinshuzou92.github.io/_pages/about.md

 - *2016.Oct*, As one of the staffs of the 4th International Symposium on Laser Interaction with Matter.
 - *2013.Oct*, As a group leader in the “Fly Your Idea” competition of Airbus company.
 - *2011-2015*, As a member of student union;
+The most perfect slavery is to make the slaves think they are the masters